kylebutts/jive/README.md

 **Source:** Kolesar (2013) and Angrist, Imbens, and Kreuger (1999)

-The original JIVE estimate produces $T$ given by
+The original JIVE estimate produces $\hat{T}$ via a leave-out procedure, which can be expressed in matrix notation as:

 $$
   \hat{T}\_{JIVE} = (I - D_{(Z,W)})^{-1} (H_{(Z,W)} - D_{(Z,W)}) T,